-Currently a lobbyist with McDonald Carano Wilson, Kathleen Conaboy has three decades of experience in external affairs, specializing in communications and government relations.
-She has developed and executed advocacy strategies on the federal and state levels and served as liaison with state economic development agencies and city planning agencies on major public educational and clinical capital projects.
+Kathleen Conaboy is the Senior Vice President of Museum Advancement at the Nevada Museum of Art in Reno.
+Previously, she was a lobbyist with McDonald Carano Wilson with over three decades of experience in external affairs, specializing in communications and government relations.
+She developed and executed advocacy strategies on the federal and state levels and served as liaison with state economic development agencies and city planning agencies on major public educational and clinical capital projects.
 Prior to joining McDonald Carano Wilson in 2006, Ms. Conaboy worked for 25 years in leadership roles in academic medicine in Nevada and Florida.
 She also consulted with a national firm specializing in accreditation, development of new medical schools, and organizational change in academic medicine and has been a program consultant to several private foundations.
 Ms. Conaboy has extensive experience in USAID-funded international development projects in medical education.
 From 1999 to 2006, she coordinated reform projects in the Central Asian Republics (CAR), including the formation of the CAR Council of Rectors, an association of the region’s leading medical educators.
 She also had extensive collaboration with Kazakhstan’s Ministry of Health in the development of a national reform strategy for health professions education.
 Ms. Conaboy has served in leadership roles on multiple local boards.
-She was named in 2012 by Governor Sandoval to the newly formed Nevada Public Charter School Authority and served as the board’s chair.
-Ms. Conaboy serves on the boards of the Nevada Museum of Art, the Ronald McDonald House Charities Northern Nevada, and the Children’s Cabinet Foundation.
+She was named in 2012 by Governor Sandoval to the Nevada Public Charter School Authority and served as the board’s chair.
+Ms. Conaboy serves on the boards of the Ronald McDonald House Charities Northern Nevada and the Children’s Cabinet Foundation.

 Dr. Michael D. Daubs